 Welcome!

 Nano-scale transistors fill warehouse-scale supercomputers, yet their performance still constrains development of the jets that defend us, the medical therapies our lives depend upon, and the renewable energy sources that will power our generation into the next.
-The Computational Physics Group at Georgia Tech CSE develops computational models and numerical methods to push these applications forward.
-We accompany our methods with algorithms crafted to make efficient use of the latest exascale machines and computer architectures, including AMD GPUs, Arm CPUs, FPGAs, and even quantum computers.
+The Computational Physics Group at Georgia Tech develops computational models and numerical methods to push these applications forward.
+We accompany our methods with algorithms crafted to make efficient use of the latest exascale machines and computer architectures, including AMD GPUs, Arm/RISC CPUs, and quantum computers.
 We develop open-source software for these methods that scales to the world’s largest supercomputers.
 Check out the rest of this website to learn more.

 PI: Spencer Bryngelson